perseusrealdeal/TheTechnologicalTree/README.md

 # License MIT

-Copyright © 7531 - 7532 Mikhail Zhigulin of Novosibirsk
+Copyright © 7531 - 7533 Mikhail A. Zhigulin of Novosibirsk

 - The year starts from the creation of the world according to a Slavic calendar.
 - September, the 1st of Slavic year.

 [LICENSE](/LICENSE) for details.

-# Editor, prepared by
+# Editors, prepared by

-> Mikhail Zhigulin of Novosibirsk
+> Mikhail A. Zhigulin of Novosibirsk